 A doctor will examine your bruise and ask about any health conditions you have.
 In some cases, you may have a test to check how well your blood clots.
 Other treatment will depend on your needs.

-Apply an ice pack or bag of frozen peas to a bruise (keep a thin cloth between the cold source and your skin).
-This can help reduce redness and swelling.
+Apply an ice pack or bag of frozen peas to a bruise.
+Keep a thin cloth between the ice or frozen peas and your skin.
+The cold can help reduce redness and swelling.